shoaiyb/sysa/_posts/2021-03-17-build-static-blog-with-jekyll-on-github-pages.md

 ## Pros
 1. Totally Free
+2. No database
+3. No CMS
+4. Security
+5. Design control
-2. Super fast (only static files)
+6. Super fast (only static files)
-3. Easy to make changes (edit, commit & push)
+7. Easy to make changes (edit, commit & push)

 ## Cons
 1. A bit of tech knowledge is required